-Citizenship is associated with large and persistent wage gains in most countries.
+Citizenship is associated with large and persistent wage gains.

-The wage gains suggest that naturalized citizens “catch up” with earlier immigrants and ethnically similar natives.
+The wage gains suggest that naturalized citizens “catch up” to natives with similar characteristics.

-In Germany, women gain more than men; and recent immigrants gain more from access to citizenship than traditional guest workers.
+In Germany, women gain more than men do; and recent immigrants gain more from access to citizenship than traditional guest workers do.

-Citizenship appears to have no effect on labor force participation in some countries.
+Citizenship appears to have little effect on men’s employment and wages.

-With the exception of Norway and Sweden, the propensity to naturalize is relatively low in European countries.
+The propensity to naturalize is low in some European countries.

-It is not clear if naturalization causes labor market success or is taken up by those immigrants most likely to succeed anyway.
+It is a challenge to separate whether naturalization causes success in the labor market or is taken up by those immigrants most likely to succeed anyway.

 Author's main message

-Existing evidence suggests that the benefits of naturalization for first-generation immigrants are significant.
+Evidence suggests the benefits of naturalization for first-generation immigrants are significant.
 Citizenship results in higher wage growth, more stable employment relationships, and increases upward mobility into better-paid occupations and sectors.
-A better assimilation of immigrants in the labor market in turn also benefits destination countries through fiscal gains and better social cohesion.
-As such, liberalizing access to citizenship could be a key policy instrument toward improving the rate of economic integration of immigrants in the host country.
+Better assimilation in the labor market in turn benefits destination countries through fiscal revenues and societal cohesion.
+Citizenship reduces immigrant–native gaps in education, family formation, and fertility, which might further increase acceptance of immigration among natives.
+Liberalizing access to citizenship could thus be a key policy tool for improving the rate of economic and social integration of immigrants in their host country.

 In many European countries, immigrants have higher unemployment rates and lower wages than the native population.
-This lack of economic integration can present significant challenges to the host countries.
-For example, by increasing the fiscal burden on the host country, the lack of economic integration of immigrants can create social resentment, unrest, or hostility among the native population.
+Poor labor market integration generates sizable challenges for the receiving countries by imposing a fiscal burden and higher transfer payments, for example.
+Problems with social and cultural integration might provoke resentment, hostility, or anti-immigrant sentiments among the native population.
 In response, many governments have imposed or considered imposing restrictions on immigration.
 Such restrictions might include limiting the entry of low-educated immigrants into the country and/or limiting the entry of immigrants from certain countries.
-An alternative for policymakers is to instead strengthen the assimilation of immigrants in the host country.
+An alternative for policymakers is to encourage immigrant integration in the receiving country.

 Discussion of pros and cons

-Existing evidence of the effect of citizenship on employment
+Evidence of the effect of citizenship on labor market success

-For both Canada and the US, there is a significant employment effect following naturalization.
+In the Netherlands and Germany, citizenship does not increase employment among men, though there are positive employment effects in Sweden.
+In Germany, immigrant women, especially those with no prior labor force attachment, are much more likely to be employed when they can naturalize , , .
+Positive employment effects of naturalization are also found for Canada and the US.
 Accordingly, naturalized immigrants are particularly more likely to work in the public sector, although they also do go on to work in the private sector and as self-employed workers , .

 Benefits of citizenship for women